evcoats/Cyclic-Public/README.md

 Hosted at The Bishop's School and UIUC

-Private repo initially developed in 2019
+Private repo initialized in 2019

 urls.py for REST API use is included